Delay Analysis in Builder’s Risk and Delay in Start-Up Insurance

 Dr Hendrik Prinsloo is an expert witness and specialist in the analysis construction delay claims

 Contractors often seek protection against the risk of financial damages and delays as a result of a loss event during construction.
-A loss event during construction can also pose a serious risk for owners in that it can possibly delay commercial operation and result in a loss of income.
+A loss event during construction can also pose a serious risk for owners in that it can possibly delay commercial operations and result in a loss of income.
 The insurance industry provides ways to insure against these risks in the form of Builder’s Risk and Delay in Start-Up (DSU) Insurance products aimed at contractors and owners respectively.

 These types of policies aim to mitigate the financial risk associated with the impact of a loss event and typically provide coverage for: